Your Specialty Pharmacy Will Send TUKYSA to You and Offer Additional Support

 TUKYSA may cause fertility problems in males and females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of TUKYSA.
 Discuss side effects with your healthcare provider.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/Safety/MedWatch or call 1-800-FDA-1088.
+You may report negative side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/Safety/MedWatch.

 What should I tell my healthcare provider before taking TUKYSA?